fleetdm/fleet/docs/Using-Fleet/fleetctl-CLI.md

 ### Available commands

 Much of the functionality available in the Fleet UI is also available in `fleetctl`.
-You can run queries, add and remove users, generate installer packages to add new hosts, get information about existing hosts, and more!
+You can run queries, add and remove users, generate osquery installers to add new hosts, get information about existing hosts, and more!
 The following commands are available for use with `fleetctl`:

    | Command                    | Description                                                        |
    |:---------------------------|:-------------------------------------------------------------------|